ASFHyP3/geospatial-ai-tutorials/severe-weather/generate-chips/generating_chip_data.md

 python generate_severe_weather_rasters.py
 ```

-This script downloads the [Hail and Wind Damage Swath (HWDS)](https://github.com/jrbell1/hwds_db) dataset and turns all the
-swaths during Sentinel 1 into 10m rasters.
+This script downloads the [Hail and Wind Damage Swath (HWDS)](https://github.com/jrbell1/hwds_db) dataset and takes all the damage swaths that occurred during Sentinel 1 mission (2015-Present) and turns them into 10m label rasters.

 ## 3. Generate Label Chips from Rasters